Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Model

 with $E_\mathrm{CR}$ the total energy budget available to cosmic rays from the supernova explosion, which we take to be $E_\mathrm{CR}=10^{50}$~erg for a canonical supernova explosion with kinetic energy $E_\mathrm{SN}=10^{51}$~erg.
 Considering those particles which have escaped the SNR and are diffusing into the ISM, the probability density function is \citep{AA96}:

-where $f(E,r,t')$ has units of $\mathrm{ph\,cm^{-3} GeV^{-1}}$, and the diffusion radius $R_d$ is given by:
+where $f(E,r,t')$ has units of $\mathrm{cm^{-3} GeV^{-1}}$, and the diffusion radius $R_d$ is given by:

 $\delta$ being the slope with energy of the diffusion coefficient.
 The variables $t'$ and $R'$ correspond to the time spent and distance travelled in the ISM respectively, after CRs escape from the SNR.
 We note here that equation \eqref{eq:pflux} from \cite{AA96} is a Green's function solution which already takes the 3D isotropic spherical expansion into account.
 However, it does not include the energy losses that the particles undergo while the remnant expands.
-Such adiabatic losses are not relevant for the highest energy particles (at about 1~PeV) we are interested into, as they leave the system when the remnant has still a contained size, as shown in equation \eqref{eq:snrrad}.
+Such adiabatic losses are not relevant for the highest energy particles (at about 1~PeV) that we are interested in, as they leave the system when the remnant still has a well-contained size, as shown in equation \eqref{eq:snrrad}.

 This expression \eqref{eq:rdiff} can be used for diffusion both through the ISM and within the denser target material.
 However, within the ISM p-p collisions are irrelevant due to the low ambient density ($\tau_{pp} \gg t'$) and the simplification $R_d \approx 2\sqrt{D(E)t'}$ can be used.